yobichan/techwriting_showcase/docs/installing-git-with-wsl.md

    which git
    ```

-1. If the above command returns no path, install git.
+1. If the above command returns no path, install Git.

 ## Symptom: Permission Denied When Running Git

-**Cause:** You might be trying to run git without the right Permission
+**Cause:** You might be trying to run Git without the right Permission

 **Resolution:**